frosteen/frosteen/README.md

 ###

-<p align="left">- Programmed a Best Thesis Project using Raspberry Pi and Python<br>- Programmed a Runner Up Thesis Project using Arduino and Python<br>- Became a Raspberry Pi and Python Workshop Instructor<br>- Became a SQL Workshop Instructor<br>- Became a Web Development Workshop Instructor<br>- Recognized as Excellent Work at CYCU, Taiwan<br>- Has helped 100+ Client Projects</p>
+<p align="left">- Programmed a Best Thesis Project using Raspberry Pi and Python<br>- Programmed a Runner Up Thesis Project using Arduino and Python<br>- Became a Raspberry Pi and Python Workshop Instructor<br>- Became a SQL Workshop Instructor<br>- Became a Web Development Workshop Instructor<br>- Recognized as Excellent Work at CYCU, Taiwan<br>- Has helped <a href="https://github.com/frosteen/Freelance-Projects">100+ Client Projects<a></p>

 ###